morrownr/88x2bu/README.md

 - a major operating system upgrade is going to be applied

-Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3, including the directory that contains the downloaded source.
+Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
+The driver directory can and probably should be deleted in most cases after running the script.

 Step 1: Open a terminal (Ctrl+Alt+T)